symbiote-library/silverstripe-s3publisher/README.md

     - SilverStripeAustralia\S3Publisher\Publisher
 ```

 You can then run the static publish queue, and it will publish the site to your S3 bucket as static HTML files.
+There
+are also two build tasks:

+* `ConfigureBucketTask` configures the S3 bucket to serve the website.
+* `UploadAssetsTask` uploads static asset files (CSS, images...).